Elizabeth Stuart, Countess of Lennox: Family

 Elizabeth Cavendish was born in Chatsworth House, Derbyshire, on 31 March 1555, the daughter of Bess of Hardwick and her second husband Sir William Cavendish.
 Catherine Grey was one of her godmothers.
 Bess was a Lady of the Bedchamber to Queen Elizabeth I and became one of the wealthiest women in England.
 Elizabeth Cavendish had seven siblings, two of whom died in early infancy.

 Marriage to the Earl of Lennox

 In 1574, Elizabeth Cavendish secretly married Charles Stuart, 1st Earl of Lennox, the younger brother of Henry Stuart, Lord Darnley, and a claimant to the English throne.
-Queen Elizabeth I became enraged at the two sets of parents for arranging such a controversial marriage without her permission.
+Queen Elizabeth I became enraged at the two mothers for arranging such a controversial marriage without her permission.
 The Queen sent Elizabeth's mother and mother-in-law, Margaret Douglas, to imprisonment in the Tower of London.

+Mary, Queen of Scots, sent her a gift in November 1575, and Elizabeth thanked her for the "token" in a postscript added to her mother's letter written at Hackney.

 In 1575, Elizabeth gave birth to her only child, Arbella Stuart.
 Her husband died in 1576 of tuberculosis.

 Elizabeth herself died six years later on 21 January 1582 at age 26.
 The Earl of Shrewsbury wrote to William Cecil that his wife, Bess of Hardwick, "takes my daughter Lennox's death so greivously that she neither does nor can think of anything but of lamenting and weeping."